Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 • Founded Date: 2018

-• Flatbed Trailer Variety*: 48-foot flatbeds, stretch trailers (up to 90 feet), flatbed Conestogas.
+• Flatbed Trailer Variety*: 48-foot flatbeds, stretch trailers (up to 90 feet), Conestogas

+The truth is, simply listing the top 15 flatbed trucking companies for you to consider in 2025 will only help you so much.
 Selecting the best trucking companies for your network is about more than picking the ones that have worked well for others.
-Your business is unique, your processes are sacred and your needs probably differ in many ways.
-Let’s make sure that you’re matching these needs to the capabilities of the flatbed providers you choose.
+It’s important to make sure you’re matching your business’s unique needs to the capabilities of the flatbed providers you choose.

-To do so, make sure to prioritize the following things in your selection process:
+To do so, prioritize the following things in your selection process:

 1. Company history